Oyekunle-Mark/blog/content/posts/linux-kernel-development-course-notes.md

 draft: false
 ---

-This is intended to be a note of the steps required to build, install, boot, and troubleshoot a custom Linux kernel on real hardware.
+This is intended to be a note on the steps required to build, install, boot, and troubleshoot a custom Linux kernel on real hardware.
 I have [another post]({{< ref "/posts/booting-a-custom-linux-kernel.md" >}}) that describes the kernel set-up process using the QEMU emulator.

 ## Installing dependencies